 R.O.A.D. to D.C.
 Program

-he R.O.A.D. to D.C. initiative was created by the Office of Research and Innovation (ORI) to provide faculty the platform to build and cultivate relationships with program managers from agencies such as National Institute of Health (NIH), National Science Foundation (NSF), Defense Advanced Research Projects Agency (DARPA), and other D.C. area agencies in an effort to enhance research funding
+The R.O.A.D. to D.C. initiative was created by the Office of Research and Innovation (ORI) to provide faculty the platform to build and cultivate relationships with program managers from agencies such as National Institute of Health (NIH), National Science Foundation (NSF), Defense Advanced Research Projects Agency (DARPA), and other D.C. area agencies in an effort to enhance research funding.

 Grant Proposal Editing/Writing Resources

-The Office of Research and Innovation is pleased to announce Grant Proposal editing/writing resources to help prepare faculty competitive proposals.
+The Office of Research and Innovation offers grant proposal editing/writing resources to help prepare competitive proposals.
 The Grant Writer resources will assist faculty in the development of small and large proposals across multiple agencies.
 The Office of Research and Innovation will cover the expenses associated with editor support.

 We have a variety of Grant Proposal editors available with a track record of success in supporting faculty from other institutions.
 If any faculty member would like to take advantage of this opportunity, contact Emily Lacy to make arrangements.